 The council of the Institute of Patentees and Inventors, London, gave a dinner on Thursday, 11 July at the Café Royal, Regent Street, London, to commemorate the inauguration of the new Federation.

-The first bulletin was published in September 1968 including a message from the president declaring the objectives of IFIA formation.
-The first international symposium on the situation of inventors was jointly organized by International Federation of Inventors’ Association and World Intellectual Property Organization from May 21 to 24, 1984 in WIPO headquarters in Geneva.
+The first bulletin was published in September 1968 including a message from the president declaring the objectives of the federation formation.
+The first international symposium on the situation of inventors was jointly organized by International Federation of Inventors’ Associations and World Intellectual Property Organization from May 21 to 24, 1984 in WIPO headquarters in Geneva.

 The first International exposition for women titled “Korea International Women Inventors Exposition” took place in Seoul, Korea in 2008 bringing together over 500 women and SMEs (owned by women) from more than 30 countries to share information and experience, to learn about new technological trends, and to promote their current innovations.